7255g389107j-droid/General-Compositional-Data-Analysis/README.md

 ---
 **Developed by:** Tatsuki Itagaki (2026)
 *Reliability is the shortest path to truth.*
 # This is something I gained only by acknowledging my defeat and reflecting on it.
-This system would not have been possible without Pearson, Professor Ohta, and the person who taught me statistics.
+This system would not exist without Pearson, Professor Ohta, and the mentor who taught me statistics.

 *For information on how to identify invariant components, please refer to another repository.*